 Great news!
 A recent Sales Navigator update can help you understand your accounts even better — you now have access to key buyer data you need, all in one place, in your newly designed Account Pages:

-2) Growth Insights allow you leverage LinkedIn growth insights to identify further opportunity at growing accounts, like headcount trends and leadership role changes:
+2) Growth Insights allow you leverage LinkedIn company data to identify to identify further opportunity at growing accounts, like headcount trends and leadership role changes.